josh-clarke/binaurl-beat-generator-app/README.md

    - For binaural beats, adjust the carrier frequency and beat frequency
    - For isochronic beats, adjust the carrier frequency and pulse rate
    - For noise tracks, select between white, pink, and brown noise
+   - All parameters support direct numerical input for precise control

 3. **Playback Controls**:
-   - Click the "Play" button to start all tracks with a 5-second fade-in
+   - Click the "Play" button to start all tracks with a fade-in
-   - Click "Stop" to stop all tracks with a 2-second fade-out
+   - Click "Stop" to stop all tracks with a fade-out
    - Use the master volume slider to control overall volume

+4. **Fade Timing Settings**:
+   - Access fade settings in the master controls panel
+   - Adjust fade-in duration (default: 2 seconds)
+   - Adjust fade-out duration (default: 1 second)
+   - Changes apply to all tracks unless custom fade settings are specified per track
+   - Fade settings are saved with presets

+5. **Audio Export**:
+   - Click the "Export" button to open the export panel
+   - Choose between WAV (higher quality, larger files) and MP3 (smaller files) formats
+   - Set the export duration (from a few seconds to several hours)
+   - Optionally specify a custom filename
+   - For MP3 exports, select bitrate and quality options
+   - Progress indicator shows export status
+   - Exported files are automatically downloaded when complete

-4. **Timer**:
+6. **Timer**:
    - Set a timer to automatically stop playback after a specified duration
    - Choose from preset durations or set to infinite

-5. **Presets**:
+7. **Presets**:
    - Save your favorite configurations using the "Save Preset" button
    - Load previously saved presets using the "Load Preset" button
+   - Presets include all track parameters, fade settings, and volume levels

 ## PWA Installation